-Comes with a floorboard, which makes an inflatable fishing boat much easier to use.
-Made from professional grade U.S. Coast Guard approved material.
+Comes with a floorboard, making it much easier to use.
+Made from professional-grade U.S. Coast Guard-approved material.
 Includes a carrying case.
 Easy setup.
-Stable 18" tubes.
-Heavy duty and good-looking.
-Comes with a 30-day guarantee and a two-year warranty.
-Two seats.
-U.S. Coast Guard rated materials.
+Heavy-duty and good-looking.

 Boat may have a hard time planing with very small motors.

 Side pockets can be removed to create a storage bag you can carry over your shoulder.
 Includes a motor mount.
-Holds up to 400 lbs.
+Holds up to 400 pounds.
 Includes wheels to help you get it to the right launch spot.
-Weighs only 80 lbs.
 Comes with two oars that can break down for storage.
-Goes together easily.
-Includes 20 storage pockets and two drink holders.
+Includes pump and 20 storage pockets.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.